vignesh-0002/EMS-ops/README.md

  - `application.properties` file under `springboot-backend/src/main/resources/application.properties` contains details of `DB` .
 Have to update the username , password that we have created above.
  #### Maven package init
  - `pom.xml` under the java project folder `springboot-backend` contains all the package and its dependencies, to install them all we use maven tool
- - `mvn clean install` must be executed from parent folder `springboot-backend`
+ - `mvn clean ` must be executed from parent folder `springboot-backend`
  #### Build the backend
  - Post the package installation is done , we have to build and package the application so that it can be executed as a process and serve the backend service

- - `mvn run build` is the command to build and package the application .
+ - `mvn install` is the command to build and package the application .
 This will generate a `target` folder under `springboot-backend`  and `*.jar` file will be generated

  - Generated `jar` file is the packaged application and that can be executed by `java` or any webservers like `tomcat` .
 By default the application runs on port `8080`